fizalihsan/fizalihsan.github.io/source/technology/transaction.md

   * Error-prone.
 Plenty of room for developers to make mistakes which could be disastrous.
   * Works only on a single resource.
 Cannot co-ordinate a txn across global resources like Db and EMS.
   * Say if the txn code is split between different DAOs, the connection needs to be explicitly passed (called as ***connection passing strategy***) which is typically error-prone.

+## Global Transactions

+{% img right /technology/global-transaction.png %}

+* For any transaction that spans across multiple resources, an application relies on a dedicated component called *transaction manager*.
+This component implements a special protocol called **XA**.
+* In this case, a third-party component handles the transactions, so we call such transactions ***managed transactions***.
+* In Java, to perform global transactions using the XA protocol, we need the following:
+  * ***A JTA transaction manager*** —It implements the Java Transaction API (JTA) specification, which requires the implementation of the XA protocol.
+Such a transaction manager is included in a Java EE application server or is available as a standalone component.
+  ***XA-aware drivers***—The resources must provide XA-compliant drivers so the transaction manager can communicate with the resources using the XA protocol.
+Practically speaking, this implies the drivers provide implementations of interfaces like javax.sql.XAConnection.
+Thanks to these interfaces, the JTA transaction manager can enlist the resources in distributed transactions, as shown in figure 9.5
+* All Java EE application servers include a JTA transaction manager (Glassfish, JBoss, WebSphere, and so on).
+* Standalone JTA transaction managers: Atomikos, Java Open Transaction Manager (JOTM), and the Bitronix Transaction Manager

+> Warning: Spring doesn’t provide a JTA transaction manager.
+The Spring `JtaTransactionManager` class is only a bridge between Spring’s transaction management support and a full-blown JTA transaction manager.

 ## Programmatic transactions